Understanding Spectrum Analyzer Specifications

 - key spectrum analyzer specifications or specs - what the different parameters mean and how to interpret them for buying new or as used test equipment.

-Spectrum analyser specifications are sued to determine whether a particular test instrument will be able to meet the requirements placed upon it.
+Spectrum analyser specifications are used to determine whether a particular test instrument will be able to meet the requirements placed upon it.

 There are several different specifications, each detailing different aspects of the performance of the instrument.